Stampede outside stadium in Iraq kills 2, injures dozens - WHIZ News

-A physician at Basra General Hospital told The Associated Press that two people were killed and 38 were injured, some of whom have been discharged from the hospital.
+A physician at Basra General Hospital told The Associated Press that two people were killed and 38 were injured.
+Some of those with minor injures were treated and quickly discharged.
 The physician spoke on condition of anonymity because he was not authorized to talk to the media.

+“There was no coordination.
+Lots of people came here but regrettably, there was no organization,” said Hassan Hadi.
+He arrived in Basra from the southern Iraqi city of Najaf three days ago to attend the final match and was not able to enter.

+Riot police beat some spectators with clubs to push them away from the gate when the stampede erupted, he said.

+Saddam Hassan, an ambulance driver, said there were people of all ages standing by a metal fence leading to the entrance where the stampede took place.
+He said his ambulance took injured with “bruises and broken bones” to hospital.

-Iraq’s Interior Ministry in a statement urged people without tickets for the final match to leave the stadium area.
-It said the stadium was full and that all gates have been closed.
+Iraq’s Interior Ministry urged people without tickets for the final match to leave the area.
+It said the stadium was full and that all gates were closed.

 Iraq’s new Prime Minister Mohammed Shia al-Sudani, who arrived in Basra on Thursday, urged people to help authorities in order to “show the final match of 25th edition of the Gulf Cup in its most beautiful form.”